Exploring Generalizable Distillation for Efficient Medical Image Segmentation: Introduction

-Lightweight technologies can be roughly divided into compression-based approaches \cite{b12,b13,b14}, pruning-based approaches \cite{b15,b16,b17}, and knowledge distillation-based ones \cite{b18,b19,b20,b21,b22}.
-Recently, knowledge distillation-based approaches show better potential for the efficient medical image segmentation tasks comparing with the previous two types.
+Lightweight technologies can be roughly divided into compression-based approaches \cite{b12,b14}, pruning-based approaches \cite{b15,b17}, and knowledge distillation-based ones \cite{b18,b19,b20,b21,b22}.
+Recently, knowledge distillation-based approaches have shown better potential for efficient medical image segmentation tasks compared with the other two types \cite{b12,b14,b15,b17}.
 Benefiting from the semantic information distilled from the powerful complex networks (called teacher), the lightweight models (called student) achieve significant performance improvement in single-domain tasks.
-However, the vast majority of these methods \cite{b23,b24,b25} ignore the poor performances of lightweight models on cross-domain datasets, even for the same semantic-class tasks as depicted in Fig. \ref{fig:show_motivation}.
-Generally, the complicated models have better domain-invariant representation capabilities which are not be potently explored by previous knowledge distillation methods.
-Therefore, it is worth exploring the high-performance knowledge distillation approaches with a more robust and generalizable manner.
+However, the vast majority of these methods \cite{b23,b25} always overlook the poor performances of lightweight models on cross-domain datasets, even for the same semantic-class tasks as depicted in Fig. \ref{fig:show_motivation}.
+Generally, the complicated models have better domain-invariant representation capabilities which are not potently explored by previous knowledge distillation methods.
+Therefore, it is worth exploring the high-performance knowledge distillation approaches with better generalization capability for efficient cross-domain medical image segmentation.

 Transferring the domain-invariant features provides a good paradigm for the lightweight models to improve their generalizable abilities \cite{b26,b27,b28}.
-Among the approaches to extract the domain-invariant knowledge, contrastive learning based methods have illustrated superiority, due to the fully utilization of enormous augmented data\cite{b29,b30,b31} through an unsupervised way.
-Therefore, in this paper, we intend to explore the generalizable knowledge by establishing contrastive correlations between the source images and their augmented samples.
-However, as for semantic segmentation tasks, it is difficult to explicitly construct the pixel-wise contrastive supervision templates.
-Thus, we leverage two types of implicit contrastive graphs to represent the semantic domain-shift between different augmented samples.
+Among the approaches to extract the domain-invariant knowledge, contrastive learning based methods have illustrated superiority, due to the full utilization of enormous augmented data\cite{b29,b30,b31} through an unsupervised way.
+Therefore, in this paper, we intend to explore the generalizable knowledge by building contrastive correlations between the source images and their augmented samples.
+However, as for semantic segmentation, it is difficult to explicitly construct the pixel-wise contrastive supervision templates.
+Thus, we leverage two types of implicit contrastive graphs to represent the semantic domain-shift \cite{b52} between different augmented samples.
+Through distilling these graphs, the student model attains significant improvements on the cross-domain dataset.
 Different from the previous works \cite{b32,b33}, the graphs involved in our framework provide more accessible implicit associations from teacher to student.